-Fellows, regardless of citizenship, are eligible for financial aid.
-Due to the rigorous nature of our curriculum, you should not rely on part-time work to defray the cost of the program.
+Students, regardless of citizenship, are eligible for financial aid.
+Due to the rigorous nature of our one year masters program curriculum, you should not rely on part-time work to defray the cost of the program.

 Stanford GSB Need-Based Fellowships